Westwood Hills, Kansas

 Westwood Hills is a city in Johnson County, Kansas, United States.
 As of the 2020 census, the population of the city was 400.
 It is the most densely populated city in the Kansas City Metropolitan Area at 6,240 people per square mile.
 It borders Kansas City, Missouri.

 History

-Westwood Hills had its start in the year 1922 when developer J.C.
-Nichols platted the subdivision and began building.
+Westwood Hills got its start in the year 1922 when developer J.C.
+Nichols platted the subdivision and began construction.

+In 2013, Westwood Hills was added to the National Register of Historic Places.